Applications are now being accepted for the 2021-2022 Mentee Cohort. Applications are due by October 25, 2021 to Jared Littman at email@example.com.

 - Provide programmatic guidance and helpful on-line resource tools

 - Annually evaluate the Mentor Me Program

-Mid-July: Selection and pairing by Mentor Me Program Committee to Steering Committee
+November 15, 2021: Selection and pairing by Mentor Me Program Committee.
+Mentees are notified of selection.

 Q & A

 - How much does it cost?

 - Region II covers travel and lodging for the retreat in May 2022, as well as registration fees and meals during meeting hours for the Regional Meeting in November 2022

 - Mentee is responsible for travel and lodging for the Regional Meeting in November 2022